opsone-ch/documentation/caching.rst

 By default, Redis is bound to localhost on its default port 6379 (``127.0.0.1:6379``).

-.. hint:: most applications will connect automatically with this default settings
+.. tip:: most applications will connect automatically with this default settings

 PHP
 ~~~